lbechberger/LearningPsychologicalSpaces/README.md

 - `'similarities'`: A dictionary using the string representation of sets of two items as keys and dictionaries as values.
 These dictionaries have the following elements:
   - `'relation'`: Is this a 'within' category or a 'between' category rating?
   - `'values'`: A list of similarity values (integers from 1 to 5, where 1 means 'no visual similarity' and 5 means 'high visual similarity')
   - `'border'`: An integer indicating the border between similarity ratings from the two studies.
-You can use `values[:border]` to access only the similarity ratings of the first study (only within category) and `values[border:]` to acces only the similarity ratings of the second study (mostly between cateory, but also some within category). **
+You can use `values[:border]` to access only the similarity ratings of the first study (only within category) and `values[border:]` to acces only the similarity ratings of the second study (mostly between cateory, but also some within category).
+- `'category_names'`: A ordered list of category names, determines the order in which categories shall be iterated over in subsequent scripts.

 #### 2.1.1 Parsing NOUN Similarity Data